Ashnicpur/fa18/resources.md

 ## Books

-Because data science is a relatively new and rapidly evolving discipline there is no single *ideal* textbook for the course.
+Because data science is a relatively new and rapidly evolving discipline there is no single *ideal* textbook for this subject.
 Instead we plan to use reading from a collection of books all of which are free.
 However, we have listed a few optional books that will provide additional context for those who are interested.

+* **[Principles and Techniques of Data Science](https://www.textbook.ds100.org/)** This is the accompanying textbook written for DS100 course.

 * **[Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/)** (Free online PDF) This book is a great reference for the machine learning and some of the statistics material in the class